 Hitchcock, the son of a Blues-singer father and a poet mother, has storytelling in his blood.
 "I view an album as a movie," he says.
 "I've been making YouTube shorts of questionable quality for over a decade now, and that bleeds into everything I do."
 He thinks of songs as scenes in a larger tapestry, though they're never written that way.
 "I just try to fit the songs I come up with together as cohesively as possible."

-After three years of work he is understandably eager to show off what he's been perfecting.
+After four years of work he was understandably eager to show off what he'd been perfecting.
 "I just hope it resonates.
 It took so long to get right."

-Joseph Hitchcock has always been inspired in short, furious bursts, so when what he claims was a haunted piano gave him eighteen impassioned songs, he didn't stop to ask too many questions.
-The sole songwriting force behind the geographically-confused indie-rock project says that the first twelve songs landed on his 2015 debut—aptly titled By Ghosts—but the remaining six sat in agonizing slumber until they were finally birthed in January 2019.
+Joseph Hitchcock has always been inspired in short, furious bursts, so when what he claims was a haunted piano gave him twenty-five impassioned songs, he didn't stop to ask too many questions.
+The sole songwriting force behind the geographically-confused indie-rock project says that the first twelve songs landed on his 2015 debut—aptly titled By Ghosts—but the remaining thirteen sat in agonizing slumber until they were finally birthed in September 2019.

 "I always know very early on which songs go where," he explains.
 "Though all written together, these new tracks felt very unique to a separate journey."

-Indeed, although the new album was written in Arkansas yet produced in San Francisco while Hitchcock was living in Seattle, it will be released while he is on sabbatical in Eastern Europe.
+Indeed, although the new album was written in Arkansas yet produced in San Francisco while Hitchcock was living in Seattle, it was released while he was on sabbatical in Eastern Europe.